 As the Company is in the exploration stage of investigating and evaluating its unproven mineral interests, it has no source of operating revenue.
 Interest income is generated from cash on deposit and short-term money market instruments issued by major financial institutions.
-During fiscal 2017 the Company reported interest income of \$47,498 compared to \$39,868 during fiscal 2016, an increase of \$7,630.
-The increase is due to higher levels of cash held throughout fiscal 2017.
+During the 2017 period the Company reported interest income of \$11,786 compared to \$8,439 during the 2016 period.